offensive-vk/reactjs-quiz-app/Schema.md

 ## Common Issues to Avoid

 1. ❌ Missing required fields
-2. ❌ Incorrect number of options
+2. ❌ Incorrect number of choices
-3. ❌ Invalid correct answer index
+3. ❌ Invalid correctAnswer index
-4. ❌ Duplicate questions or options
+4. ❌ Duplicate questions or choices
 5. ❌ Malformed JSON
 6. ❌ Improper file encoding

 ## Best Practices

 1. ✅ Keep questions clear and concise
-2. ✅ Provide helpful explanations
-3. ✅ Use consistent formatting
+2. ✅ Use consistent formatting
-4. ✅ Include a mix of difficulty levels
+3. ✅ Include a mix of difficulty levels
-5. ✅ Test thoroughly before submitting
+4. ✅ Test thoroughly before submitting

-For more information on contributing new quizzes, please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file.
+For more information on contributing new quizzes, please refer to the [CONTRIBUTING.md](./contributing.md) file.